pranavkann/High-Throughput-Protein-Design/README.md

 ---

 ## License
-This pipeline is open-source and distributed under the MIT License.
+This workflow is open-source and distributed under the MIT License.

 ---

+## Acknowledgments
+This workflow was created in the Azoitei Lab, led by PI Mihai Azoitei, in collaboration with lab members Fabiola Vacca and Dan Marston at Duke University.
+We are grateful for their scientific input and ongoing support, which were instrumental in shaping and refining this pipeline.

 For additional questions or support, contact [hsb26@duke.edu](mailto:hsb26@duke.edu).